cdl-geneseo/geneseo-dictionary/L/Like.md

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 19, 2012

 1. v.
 Meaning &quot;said&quot;, &quot;Jim was like, 'Professor Drake is so cool!'&quot;2.
 In.
-A filler to complete a thought or keep control of conversation, &quot;It's just like, 'like I don't want to leave Geneseo.'&quot;Source: Dictionary of Geneseo English, Fall 2006, Crane As of 2012, 98% of students surveyed knew this word and 3% believed it to be of local origin.(Eichas, G-M, 2012)
+A filler to complete a thought or keep control of conversation, &quot;It's just like, 'like I don't want to leave Geneseo.'&quot;Source: Dictionary of Geneseo English, Fall 2006, Crane As of 2012, 98% of students surveyed knew this word and 3% believed it to be of local origin.(Eichas, G-M, 2012) In a survey, 100% of the respondents claimed that they knew the term “like.”
+94% felt that this word did not originate from Geneseo.
+6% of the respondents thought that the word “like” originates from Geneseo.
+(Stout Peters, G-M 2025)

 Comments: